diodonfrost/ansible-role-mariadb/README.md

 The preferred way of locally testing the role is to use Docker.
 You will have to install Docker on your system.

+You can also use vagrant and Virtualbox with vagrant to run tests locally.
+You will have to install Virtualbox and Vagrant on your system.
+ For all our tests we use test-kitchen.

 Next install test-kitchen:

 ```shell